 - 4 teaspoons olive oil

 - Place all the ingredients into a saucepan and bring to the boil over a medium-low heat.

 - When the stock is boiling, reduce the heat and simmer gently for 20 minutes or until the stock reduces.
 The rice will expand and swell and absorb much of the liquid.

 - Remove your home made cat food mixture from the heat and allow it to cool completely.

 - Blend the mixture in a food processor until all the ingredients are mashed together.

 - Place into an air-tight container and store in the fridge for up to 3 days.

 Consult Your Vet

-Before committing your cat to a homemade diet with every recipe you find online, talk to your vet.
-See if your cat has any special dietary needs or vitamin deficiencies so you can work them into your cat’s diet.
+Before committing your cat to a homemade diet with any recipe you find online, talk to your vet.
+See if your cat has any special dietary needs or vitamin deficiencies so you can adjust your cat’s diet accordingly.
 A homemade cat food diet can work wonders for your kitty’s health, but it is crucial to study up to make sure you are giving your cat everything she needs to stay healthy and happy.